celeritas-project/celeritas/doc/appendices/development.rst

 Functions should use programmatic assertions whenever assumptions are made:

-- Use the ``CELER_EXPECT(x)`` assertion macro to test preconditions about incoming data or initial internal states
+- Use the ``CELER_EXPECT(x)`` assertion macro to test preconditions about incoming data or initial internal states.
-- Use ``CELER_ASSERT(x)`` to express an assumption internal to a function (e.g., "this index is not out of range of the array")
+- Use ``CELER_ASSERT(x)`` to express an assumption internal to a function (e.g., "this index is not out of range of the array").
 - Use ``CELER_ENSURE(x)`` to mark expectations about data being returned from a function and side effects resulting from the function.